Celebs Turn Over Their Instagrams to Black Leaders: What They Said

 Lizzo

-The singer is speaking with the Black Visions Collective in Minneapolis on Friday to learn more about what’s happening at the heart of the protest and how her followers can help.
+The singer shared that she would be advocating for Black Visions Collective in Minneapolis so that people would learn more about what’s happening at the heart of the protest.

-"I believe in using my platform to give others the chance to speak," Lizzo told her followers ahead of the Instagram Live.
+"I believe in using my platform to give others the chance to speak," Lizzo told her followers.

-The "Rain on Me" singer is also lending her profile to organizations she’s donated to such as Loveland Foundation, Black Lives Matter, Campaign Zero, Marsha P. Johnson Institute, Color of Change, Black Future Labs, Fair Fight, and National Lawyers Guild.

 Following the death of George Floyd -- a 46-year-old Minnesota black man who died after a police officer held him down by the neck with his knee for more than eight minutes -- protests have taken place all over the nation.